return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/mdio_bus_c.rst

         the target struct device that contains the mii_bus

 .. _`mdiobus_release.description`:

 Description
 -----------

-Description: called when the last reference to an mii_bus is dropped, to free the underlying memory.
+called when the last reference to an mii_bus is dropped, to free the underlying memory.

 .. _`of_mdio_find_bus`: